-This week our guest is SaraEllen Hutchison, a consumer protection lawyer and entrepreneur from Seattle.
+This week our guest is SaraEllen Hutchison, a consumer protection lawyer and entrepreneur from Seattle who opened her own law practice.
 Let’s jump right in to learn more about this unique combination.

 What is your business?

 My practice focuses on consumer credit issues– credit reporting errors, identity theft, debt collection abuse, and credit card billing errors.
 I run a low-overhead, frugal law office.

 What did you do before you started your own consumer protection practice?